pengyinda/fuel-price-crawler/README.md

 # Fuel Price Crawler

-This Python script is used to crawl and extract image data from the National Development and Reform Commission (NDRC) website, specifically from the fuel price adjustment information page.
+This Python script is used to crawl and extract image data from the National Development and Reform Commission (NDRC) website https://www.ndrc.gov.cn/xwdt/ztzl/gncpyjg/, specifically from the fuel price adjustment information page.
 ## Prerequisites

 - Python 3.x